Gertje823/HuizenRadar-Telegram/README.md

 # HuizenRadar-Telegram
 Telegram Bot based on [Maiebot](https://github.com/bastiaanbiester/maiebot) to notify when new houses are available.
-This script checks every x time if there are new houses listed on different real estate websites and will notify you.
+This script checks every x time if there are new houses listed on different websites and will notify you.
 It supports custom filters.

 ## How To Use